-And in case you’re wondering, verse mapping is a practical Bible study method that helps Christians of all levels understand and clarify God’s Word.
-By using this system, you’ll dissect verses and passages of Scripture.
+This practical Bible study method helps Christians of all levels understand and clarify God’s Word.
+By using this system, you’ll dissect verses and passages of Scripture, and learn how to unlock the Scriptures.
 In return, you’ll experience deeper understanding of the character and heart of God.
 Let’s get started!

 Look around your home for supplies you already have on hand and keep them in one place for easy access.